arnav-gudibande/calc-rocket/README.md

 ###Calc Rocket

 A Java Program where a rocket follows the path of a scaled function and explodes at the end.
-Details of the function are given after the crash, such as distance travelled and average velocity.
+During the rocket's flight, details such as total distance, displacement, instantaneous velocity, etc. are calculated and shown to the user.

+AP Calculus AB Final Project

-By @arnav-gudibande and @nishand17
+By @arnav-gudibande[https://github.com/arnav-gudibande] and @nishand17